Antennal segments II–IV

 Female sternite VII

 Both sexes fully winged.
 Body, legs and antennae largely brown, pronotum usually yellow, also tarsi, apex of tibiae and base of mid and hind femora; antennal segment II yellow in contrast to segment I, segment III pale at base; fore wing pale with posterior margin weakly shaded.
-Antennae 9-segmented, VII–IX forming a unit, segments III–IV with irregular transverse sensorium at apex and a longitudinal row of 1 or 2 sensory areas ventrally.
-Head longer than wide, with 8 or more pairs of small ante-ocellar setae; inter-ocellar setae prominent, arising on anterior margin of ocellar triangle; postoccipital region reticulate.
+Antennae 9-segmented, VII–IX forming a unit, segments III & IV with irregular transverse sensoria at apex and a longitudinal row of 2 (or 1) sensory areas ventrally.
+Head longer than wide, with 8 or more pairs of small ante-ocellar setae, inter-ocellar setae prominent and arise on anterior margin of ocellar triangle; vertex sculptured, postoccipital region reticulate.
 Pronotum with 1 pair of long posteroangular setae, 4 pairs of posteromarginals.
 Mesonotum with microtrichia on transverse sculpture lines.
 Metanotum with linear reticulate sculpture bearing microtrichia, median setae near posterior margin.
 Fore tarsus with strongly recurved hamus.
 Fore wing with cross veins faint.
 Abdominal tergites weakly sculptured, trichobothria on X about as large as major setal bases.
-Sternites III–VI with 2 or 3 pairs of posteromarginal setae, lateral pairs arise submarginally; sternite VII with 4 pairs of posteromarginal setae, 2 pairs of accessory setae, and 3 pairs of discal setae laterally.
+Sternites III–VI with 2 or 3 pairs of posteromarginal setae, lateral pairs arise far forward on disc; sternite VII with 4 pairs of posteromarginal setae, 2 pairs of supernumerary setae, and 3 pairs of discal setae laterally.

 Rhipidothrips gratiosus Uzel

 Bailey SF (1954) A review of the genus Rhipidothrips Uzel (Thysanoptera: Aeolothripidae).
 Pan-Pacific Entomologist 30: 209–220.